brotherlogic/cardserver/README.md

 Cardserver servers cards.
-It does not yet dedup.
+It does not yet dedup or does it?